pyodide/pyodide/docs/usage/service-worker.md

 /* sw.js */
 /* MODIFY IMPORT PATHS TO POINT TO YOUR SCRIPTS */ import "./xml-http-request.js";
-import "./pyodide.asm.js"; // This is compulsory in a module-type service worker, which cannot use importScripts import { loadPyodide } from "./pyodide.mjs"; // Note the .mjs extension
+import "./pyodide.asm.js"; // IMPORTANT: This is compulsory in a module-type service worker, which cannot use importScripts import { loadPyodide } from "./pyodide.mjs"; // Note the .mjs extension
 ```